Cart 0

 — Danez Smith

-Cameron Awkward-Rich's most recent book is The Terrible We: Thinking with Trans Maladjustment (Duke University Press, 2022).
-He is also the author of two collections of poetry: Dispatch (Persea Books, 2019), winner of the Lexi Rudnitsky Editor’s Choice Award, and Sympathetic Little Monster (Ricochet Editions, 2016), finalist for a LAMBDA Literary Award.
-His work has been featured in The New Yorker, The Los Angeles Review of Books, and elsewhere, and he has received fellowships from Cave Canem, The Watering Hole, and the Lannan Foundation.
+Cameron Awkward-Rich's most recent book is An Optimism (Persea Books, 2025).
+He is also the author of two previous poetry collections: Dispatch (Persea Books, 2019), winner of the Lexi Rudnitsky Editor’s Choice Award; and Sympathetic Little Monster (Ricochet Editions, 2016), finalist for a LAMBDA Literary Award.
+Cameron's creative work can be found in POETRY, American Poetry Review, Kenyon Review, and elsewhere, and has been supported by fellowships from Cave Canem, The Watering Hole, and the Lannan Foundation.

-Asked in an interview if books can influence social change, Awkward-Rich responded: “I actually think it’s quite weird to imagine that social change can happen without literature, since books of various kinds (and I’m counting oral traditions as “books” here) tend to be where ideas are stored and transmitted, where each generation learns all over again what the world is like, and has been like, and might be.
+Asked in an interview if books can influence social change, Cameron responded: “I actually think it’s quite weird to imagine that social change can happen without literature, since books of various kinds (and I’m counting oral traditions as 'books' here) tend to be where ideas are stored and transmitted, where each generation learns all over again what the world is like, and has been like, and might be.
 How do you have collective action without collective imagination?”

 IMAGE GALLERY